 DANIEL J. KLAU's practice focuses on appellate and First Amendment (particularly media law) litigation.
 He also litigates a broad variety of complex disputes involving commercial and private parties in federal and state trial courts.
 As an appellate advocate, he has represented clients in the United State Supreme Court, the United States Courts of Appeal for the First and Second Circuits, and the Connecticut Supreme and Appellate courts.
 His media practice includes representing newspapers and other publishing entities in defamation matters and cases seeking access to court proceedings and files.

 Dan is also an adjunct professor at the University of Connecticut School of Law, where he teaches privacy law.
 He is frequently quoted on First Amendment and privacy issues, is the author of numerous articles and columns on appellate practice and First Amendment issues, and is a frequent lecturer on these topics.
 Dan is currently president of Connecticut Foundation for Open Government.
-He has received numerous awards for his work on behalf of government access and transparency, including the Society of Professional Journalist's 2009 Helen M. Loy Freedom of Information Award in 2009 (solo recipient) and 2015 (shared with five recipients), the Connecticut Council on Freedom of Information's 2007 Stephen Collins Award and the Connecticut Bar Association's 2007 "Pro Bono" Award.
+He has received numerous awards for his work on behalf of government access and transparency, including the Society of Professional Journalists' Helen M. Loy Freedom of Information Award in 2009 (solo recipient) and 2015 (shared with five recipients), the Connecticut Council on Freedom of Information's 2007 Stephen Collins Award and the Connecticut Bar Association's 2007 "Pro Bono" Award.
 He has been listed in Super Lawyers® (2007-2014), a Thomson Reuters business, in the areas Appellate and Business Litigation.
-A description of the standard or methodology on which the accolade is based can be found HERE (No aspect of the advertisement has been approved by the Supreme Court).
+A description of the standard or methodology on which the accolade is based can be found HERE.
 Dan is a James W. Cooper Fellow of the Connecticut Bar Foundation and is a past member of the Board of Directors of the Hartford County Bar Association.
 Dan was the keynote speaker at the Freedom of Information Commission's 2009 Annual Conference.
 Dan regularly appears as counsel before the Freedom of Information Commission.